 Everyone expects something from the drug industry.
 Physicians and patients, investors, regulators and administrators all have an active interest.
 Everyone wants to know what makes drugs ‘work’ medically and economically.
 Why are drugs so expensive?
 Is it the drug companies or investors who demand high profits?
 What governs the pharmacoeconomics?
 Why are so few diseases treatable?

-This book opens the windows and doors of the industry telling the story of drug development by using real stories from inside the process.
+Drug Discovery opens the windows and doors of the industry telling the story of drug development by using real stories from inside the process.

 - Co-written by Graham Lees and Tamas Bartfai who has been involved in the development of drugs taken by more that 20 million people every day